-- Adequately and fairly compensate executive officers in relation to their responsibilities, capabilities and contributions to the Company and in a manner that is commensurate with compensation paid by companies of comparable size or within the Company's industry; - Reward executive officers for the achievement of short-term operating goals and for the enhancement of the long-term value of the Company; and - Align the interests of the executive officers with those of the Company's stockholders with respect to short-term operating goals and long-term increases in the price of the Company's Common Stock.
+- Adequately and fairly compensate executive officers in relation to their responsibilities, capabilities and contributions to the Company and in a manner that is commensurate with compensation paid by companies of comparable size or within the Company's industry; - Reward executive officers for the achievement of short-term operating goals and for the enhancement of the long-term value of the Company; and - o Align the interests of the executive officers with those of the Company's stockholders with respect to short-term operating goals and long-term increases in the price of the Company's Common Stock.

-The components of compensation paid to certain executive officers consist of: (a) base salary, (b) incentive compensation in the form of annual bonus payments and other awards made by the Company under the Company's bonus incentive plans for the Presidents of the Subsidiaries and the Nu Skin Asia Pacific, Inc. 1996 Stock Incentive Plan, respectively, and (c) certain other benefits provided to the Company's executive officers.
-In the absence of a Compensation Committee, the Board of Directors has been responsible for reviewing and approving cash compensation paid by the Company to its executive officers and members of the Company's senior management team, including annual bonuses and awards made under the aforementioned incentive plans, selecting the individuals who will receive such bonuses and awards and determining the timing, pricing and amount of all such bonuses and awards granted.
+The components of compensation paid to certain executive officers consist of (a) base salary, (b) incentive compensation in the form of discretionary annual bonus payments, annual bonus payments and other awards made by the Company (through the Compensation Committee) under the Company's bonus incentive plan for the Presidents of certain Subsidiaries and the Nu Skin Asia Pacific, Inc. 1996 Stock Incentive Plan, respectively, and (c) certain other benefits provided to the Company's executive officers.
+The Compensation Committee has been responsible for reviewing and approving cash compensation paid by the Company to its executive officers and members of the Company's senior management team, including bonuses and awards made under the aforementioned incentive plans, selecting the individuals who will receive such bonuses and awards and determining the timing, pricing and amount of all such bonuses and awards granted.

-As described above, the Company has adopted a bonus incentive plan for the Presidents of the Subsidiaries.
+As described above, the Company has adopted a bonus incentive plan for the Presidents of certain of the Subsidiaries.
 The Company has not yet adopted a formal bonus incentive plan for other executive officers.
-During 1996, bonuses made to executive officers other than the Presidents of the Subsidiaries were discretionary and based on achievement of business targets and objectives.
-The Company believes its incentive compensation plan for Presidents of the Subsidiaries rewards those officers when the Company and its stockholders have benefited from achieving the Company's goals and targeted objectives, all of which the Board of Directors feels will dictate, in large part, the Company's future operating results.
-The Board of Directors believes that its policy of compensation certain of its executive officers with incentive-based compensation fairly and adequately compensates those individuals in relation to their responsibilities, capabilities and contribution to the Company, and in a manner that is commensurate with compensation paid by companies of comparable size or within the Company's industry.
+During 1997, bonuses made to executive officers other than the Presidents of certain Subsidiaries were discretionary and based on achievement of business targets and objectives.
+The Company believes its incentive compensation plan for the Presidents of certain Subsidiaries rewards those individuals when the Company and its stockholders have benefited from achieving the Company's goals and targeted objectives, all of which the Compensation Committee feels will dictate, in large part, the Company's future operating results.
+The Compensation Committee believes that its policy of compensating certain of its executive officers with incentive-based compensation fairly and adequately compensates those individuals in relation to their responsibilities, capabilities and contribution to the Company, and in a manner that is commensurate with compensation paid by companies of comparable size or within the Company's industry.
+In 1997, the Compensation Committee engaged the consulting firm of Towers Perrin to review and evaluate the compensation and incentive plans for the Company's executive officers.
+Certain of the recommendations made by Towers Perrin have been implemented and certain recommendations are still being considered by the Compensation Committee.